-Figure 24 presents the net I/O measurements for (1K, 1K), (1K, 100K) and (100K, 100K) on Platform I. These curves are highly correlated with trends of request throughput in Figure 4, based on the fact that (workload size) × (request rate) $\approx$ Net I/O. Both 1 KB and 100 KB workloads in (1K, 100K) achieve higher maximal net I/O than others under high workload rates, i.e., 1 KB × 1560 req/sec $\approx$ 1634 KB/sec and 100 KB × 85 req/sec $\approx$ 8550 KB/sec respectively.
-It is interesting to note that when the load rate is approximately less than 70%, (100K, 100K) gains better net I/O performance compared to (1K, 100K) combination, while from 30% to 70% load (i.e., the range II in Figure 24) the net I/O of 100 KB workload in (1K, 100K)

-Fig. 24.
-Net I/O performance on Platform I. (Within range II, (1K, 100K)\100K gets poor performance than (100K, 100K)\100K). combination (i.e., (1K, 100K)\100K) remains flat, around 3600 KB/sec, which is close to the current window size (i.e., 4 KB) in XenoLinux.
-It seems that 100 KB workload is "paused" during range II.
-We can understand this phenomenon better by examining the guest domain details of 100 KB curves presented in Figure 12, Figure 13 and Figure 14.
-Within the load range 30% to 70%, (1K, 100K)\100K has average 5% higher block time than (100K, 100K)\100K.
-Meanwhile, the waiting time of (1K, 100K)\100K in Figure 14 (enhanced graph) is keeping around 2%.
-Thought, the waiting time of (100K, 100K)\100K increases three times from 0.5% to 1.7%, it is still the lowest one.
-These result in (1K, 100K)\100K utilizes CPU around 4%, while (100K, 100K)\100K consumes CPU continuously until saturating the NIC.
+Fig. 24 presents the net I/O measurements for (1K, 1K), (1K, 100K) and (100K, 100K) on Platform I. These curves are highly correlated with trends of request throughput in Fig. 4, based on the fact that (workload size) × (request rate) \approx Net I/O. Both 1- and 100-KB workloads in (1K, 100K) achieve higher maximal net I/O than others under high workload rates, i.e., $1 \text{ KB} \times 1,560 \text{ reg/sec} \approx 1,634 \text{ KB/sec}$ and $100 \text{ KB} \times 85 \text{ req/sec} \approx 8,550 \text{ KB/sec}$, respectively.
+It is interesting to note that when the load rate is approximately less than 70 percent, (100K, 100K) gains better net I/O performance compared to (1K, 100K) combination, while from 30 to 70 percent load (i.e., the range II in Fig. 24) the net I/O of the 100-KB workload in (1K, 100K) combination (i.e., (1K, 100K)100K) remains flat, around 3,600 KB/sec, which is close to the current window size (i.e., 4 KB) in XenoLinux.
+It seems that the 100-KB workload is "paused" during range II.
+We can understand this phenomenon better by examining the guest domain details of 100 KB curves presented in Figs. 12, 13, and 14.
+Within the load range 30 to 70 percent, (1K, 100K)100K has average 5 percent higher block time than (100K, 100K)100K.
+Meanwhile, the waiting time of (1K, 100K)100K in Fig. 14 (enhanced graph) is keeping around 2 percent.
+Thought, the waiting time of (100K, 100K)100K increases three times from 0.5 to 1.7 percent, it is still the lowest one.
+These result in (1K, 100K)100K utilizes CPU around 4 percent, while (100K, 100K)100K consumes CPU continuously until saturating the NIC.

-Despite achieving better request throughput and net I/O in the combination of (1K, 100K), we notice that 1 KB workload in this combination gets "priority" treatment while leaving 100 KB workload blocked more often and waiting longer.
-To understand this phenomenon, it is worthwhile to discuss the details of CPU run queues under Credit scheduler.
-Under normal circumstances. all vCPUs in the CPU queues are served in the FIFO manner.
-However, when a VM receives an interrupt while it is idle, the VM enters the particular Boost state which has a higher priority to be inserted into the head of the run queue for the first CPU execution.
+Despite achieving better request throughput and net I/O in the combination of (1K, 100K), we notice that 1-KB workload in this combination gets "priority" treatment while leaving 100-KB workload blocked more often and waiting longer.
+To understand this phenomenon, it is worthwhile to discuss the details of CPU run queues under credit scheduler.
+Under normal circumstances, all vCPUs in the CPU queues are served in the FIFO manner.
+However, when a VM receives an interrupt while it is idle, the VM enters the particular boost state which has a higher priority to be inserted into the head of the run queue for the first CPU execution.
 This mechanism prevents long waiting time for the latest active VM by preempting the current running VM.
 However, the even priority shares of CPU usage remains a problem for network-intensive workloads here.
-Considering (1K, 100K) combination, because of 1 KB file is the shortest size, it could finish each request and enters the idle state faster (most infrequently blocked in Figure 13).
+Considering (1K, 100K) combination, because the 1-KB file is the shortest size, it could finish each request and enters the idle state faster (most infrequently blocked in Fig. 13).
 Finally, VMM makes the decision to put VM1 in the head of run queue frequently.
-This makes 1 KB file have higher priority.
-Thus, the effects of Credit scheduler should be considered in virtualized cloud environments as it is making positive contributions to CPU-intensive workload while treating network-intensive workload unfairly with higher processing latency, bringing poor I/O performance.
+This makes 1-KB file have higher priority.
+Thus, the effects of credit scheduler should be considered in virtualized cloud environments, as it is making positive contributions to the CPU-intensive workload while treating the network-intensive workload unfairly with higher processing latency, bringing poor I/O performance.